awesomelw/password-vault/README.md

 - App Check debug mode disabled in production
 - Firestore and authentication checked after deployment

+## Future Work

+- Derive the vault encryption key from a separate master password instead of storing the generated AES key in browser local storage.
+- Add account recovery/export guidance for cases where a user changes browsers or clears local storage.

 ## Design Documentation

 See `DESIGN.md` for component patterns, file responsibilities, design choices, and request flow diagrams.